Protect Your Hearing!

 1. Screen your hearing with our online hearing test.
 It isn’t intended to give you an accurate, medical measurement of your hearing, but it will help to identify if you have a hearing problem.

-2. You can look at your interactions with the people you talk to.
+.
 Who do you wish you could understand better?
 Who is complaining about your hearing?
 Who do you notice you ask to repeat?
 Who has given you funny looks because you missed what they said?

 So often we worry that we will look old or unattractive if we were to wear a hearing aid.
 We aren’t aware that people can think that we are rude for ignoring them, losing our smarts because we misunderstand them, or demand too much of their energy for them to tell the full story, so we only get the Reader’s Digest version.